£1,920 per 60 credits

 Assessment methods are varied, rigorous and appropriate to the element of the award being studied.
 You will have the opportunity to receive feedback from formative assessments to develop your skills and confidence prior to submitting summative assessments.

 Depending on the routes and modules you choose, assessment methods may include: the completion of a reflective professional development portfolio, a critical analysis of current initiatives and appropriate literature, research, a TED Talk and presentations to small groups of fellow students and written accounts relating to the appropriate modules

 There is no work placement associated with this programme but we expect you to draw upon your experience of professional practice.

 If applicants have a masters level Diploma in Education and Training (100 or 120 credits) within the past 5 years you can be considered for a top-up route.
-You will complete a 20 credit Research Methods module and a 60 credit Dissertations to achieve a full Masters qualification.
+You will complete a 20 credit Research: Practice and Planning module and a 60 credit dissertation to achieve a full master's qualification.

 Information, Advice and Support

 Help with choosing the right course and with thinking about where this might take you in the future.